top of page

 Preparation

 After registration participants will receive pre-course questionnaire which will be used by the trainer to learn about participants’ teaching backgrounds and to assess their exact needs.
 Before the beginning of the course a basic reading list will be suggested to participants to prepare for the training.
-Participants will also be asked to publish a presentation about themselves, their professional context and their culture.
-The presentation will be available on the virtual collaboration platform.
-It will be used during the first meeting, but it will also be available online to the other participants so that they can have a preliminary knowledge of the group they are going to be part of.
+Participants will also be asked to prepare a presentation about themselves, their professional context and their culture which will be presented during the course.
 Participants will receive information about the country they are going to visit in order to prepare them for their cultural experience.

 Follow up

 After the course participants will be asked to share what they have learned with the rest of the staff in their schools.
-Since they will all join the virtual collaboration platform they will be able to further discuss and deepen the understanding of the themes of this course and therefore keep on learning.
-Moreover, they will be encouraged to share materials showing how they are using what they have learned in their everyday work in terms of ideas, photos, videos, lesson plans, assessment and self-assessment forms, etc. creating an open educational resource available to everyone else from the group.
-Thanks to the virtual collaboration platform they will all be networked which will provide greater opportunities to develop future partnerships and projects.
 Further books and articles to deepen the topic and contacts with some other practitioners all over Europe and in the world will be suggested by the trainer.
 The methods shared and explored and the bibliography given will allow the participants to complete and improve their educational path.

 Certificate